linkerd/rfc/design/0003-source-metadata.md

   view a breakdown of these metrics by source, the absesnse of source metadata means that we have to switch to displaying client-side metrics.
 This is confusing at best and misleading at worst.
-* For traffic from unmeshed sources, the problem is even worse.
-In this case we don't have client-side metrics at all and can't display any metrics for this traffic.
-Introducing source metadata would allow us to distinguish between meshed and unmeshed traffic on the server side.
-While we would not be able to distinguish between different unmeshed sources, we would at least be able to show metrics for traffic from all unmeshed sources aggregated together.

 Adding source metadata to HTTP traffic metrics would enable improvements in the Linkerd Grafana dashboard, 3rd party tools that consume Linkerd's Prometheus